 WHO ARE YOU?

-My name's Daoud Tyler-Ameen.
-I've been making songs as Art Sorority for Girls since 2002 — sometimes alone, sometimes with help, usually with a guitar.
+Art Sorority is songs by me, Daoud Tyler-Ameen.
+I've been performing and recording since 2002, sometimes alone, sometimes with help, usually with a guitar, lately with computers.
 I grew up in New York City and moved to Washington D.C. in 2011, where I also play drums in a band called Bad Moves and write and talk about music and culture.
-He / him pronouns are great.
-Full bio here.
+He / him pronouns work great.

-I Have AnOTHER QUESTION.
+I HAVE ANOTHER QUESTION.

 Holler.
 I can't reply to everything but I'll do my best.